-Thanks to the Splorers (that's you), together we create a party like no other based on respect, doing good (and feeling great) and having a bloody good time.
+Thanks to the Splorers (that's you) we create a party like no other, based on respect, doing good, feeling great and having a whole lot of fun.

 When we all come together, Splorers create magic.

-Sustainability is at the heart of everything we do, from eliminating our single-use, plastic cups and water bottles onsite, to introducing reusable serveware for our food, to working closely with Tapapakanga’s iwi, Ngāti Paoa and Ngāti Whanaunga.
-Splore is a member of the Sustainable Business Network and is proud to be the first festival in Aotearoa to win the international ‘A Greener Festival Award’ for our trailblazing initiatives.
+Sustainability is at the heart of everything we do, from eliminating single-use plastic cups and water bottles, to working closely with Tapapakanga’s iwi, Ngāti Paoa and Ngāti Whanaunga.
+Splore is a member of the Sustainable Business Network and is proud to be the first festival in Aotearoa to win the international ‘A Greener Festival Award’ for our trailblazing sustainability initiatives.

 Leave No Trace